HydroModPy/HydroModPy/docs/source/architecture/packages/data.rst

 1. ``hydromodpy/data/README.md``
 2. ``hydromodpy/data/managers/base_manager_variable.py``
 3. ``hydromodpy/data/loading/loader.py`` for the dispatch model.
+   Its only surface is ``DataManagersRuntimeLoader``: the second, module-level ``load_variable`` that used to sit at the bottom had no importer and a divergent copy of the dem / geology / hydrography branch, and it went with the ``geographic`` fallback it was the last caller of.
 4. ``hydromodpy/data/variables/hydrometry/`` for a complete point
    variable.
 5. ``hydromodpy/data/variables/dem/`` for a complete field variable.